rails/rails/guides/source/active_record_encryption.md

 You might need to ignore case when querying deterministically encrypted data.
 There are two options that can help you here.

-You can use the option `:downcase`  when declaring the encrypted attribute.
-This will make that content is downcased before being encrypted.
+You can use the `:downcase` option when declaring the encrypted attribute to downcase the content before encryption occurs.

 ```ruby
 class Person